-1. Minimum level mark
+^{1.} Minimum level mark

-Insufficient brake fluid may allow air to enter the brake system, possibly causing it to become ineffective.
 Before riding, check that the brake fluid is above the minimum level mark and replenish if necessary.
 A low brake fluid level may indicate worn brake pads and/or brake system leakage.
 If the brake fluid level is low, be sure to check the brake pads for wear and the brake system for leakage.